 WHAT IS A QCD?

-A Qualified Charitable Distribution (QCD) is a direct transfer of funds from an individual’s IRA (Individual Retirement Account) to a qualified charity.
-QCDs allow individuals to manage required minimum distributions (RMDs) from an IRA while supporting charitable causes in a tax-efficient way.1
+A Qualified Charitable Distribution (QCD) is a direct, tax-free transfer of funds from an individual’s IRA (Individual Retirement Account) to a qualified 501(c)(3) charity.
+QCDs help individuals over age 70½ manage their required minimum distributions (RMDs) while supporting charitable giving in a tax-efficient and philanthropic way.1

 HOW DOES A QCD WORK?